jgomer2001/testing/user-scim.md

 ![image](../img/scim/scim-test-mode-example.png)

-You can verify the current authentication scheme of the SCIM 2.0 endpoints by browsing its `ServiceProviderConfig`:
+You can verify the current authentication scheme by querying the `ServiceProviderConfig` endpoint:

 ![image](../img/scim/scim-test-mode-config.png)

 To exit test mode, just set `scimTestMode` back to `false` then click the `Save Configuration` button.
 This will switch the authentication scheme from OAuth2 Access Token to UMA.
-If you try using your access token again, you will now get the `403 Unauthorized` error:
+If you try using your access token again, you will get the `403 Unauthorized` error:

 ![image](../img/scim/scim-test-mode-403.png)